felipe-montecristo/bash_scripts/readme.txt

 - Sets rsync options for archiving, verbose output, creating backups, specifying a backup directory, deleting files, and performing a dry run.
 - Executes the rsync command with these options to synchronize files.
 - Logs the output to a file named with the current date.

+### 2. bulk_create_users.sh
+This script:
+- Loop√s though each name in a list and creates:
+	- user
+	- password
+	- alias 'cls=clear'
+	- welcomefile in home directory

 ### END